Monday, August 11, 2008

 First, you need to have an objective before you write your resume.
 A general resume doesn't have any legs to stand on especially in our competitive job market.
 Before you begin, make sure you know exactly what job you're seeking.
 Be specific as possible when you write your objective.
 Here is an example of a written objective: "To gain a position as a Graphic Designer at ABC Company."

-the job at the beginning, you're making it clear to your employer the position you're seeking.
+You notice by identifying the job at the beginning, you're making it clear to your employer the position you're seeking.

-that is the reason it is at the top of your resume.
+Your job objective is your goal that is the reason it is at the top of your resume.

 Brainstorm possible questions